moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 1. **URL:**

-    - This endpoint is used to sync a specific Lens model to Tableau for public access.
+    - This endpoint is used to sync a specific Lens semantic model to Tableau for public access.
     - Replace <DATAOS_FQDN> with the Fully Qualified Domain Name (FQDN) where Lens instance is hosted.
 Example: liberal-monkey.dataos.app.
-    - Replace <WORKSPACE_NAME> with the name of the workspace where the Lens model is deployed. e.g., `public`, `curriculum`.
+    - Replace <WORKSPACE_NAME> with the name of the workspace where the Lens semantic model is deployed. e.g., `public`, `curriculum`.
-    - Replace <LENS_NAME> with the name of the Lens model to sync. e.g.,: `sales360`.
+    - Replace <LENS_NAME> with the name of the Lens semantic model to sync. e.g.,: `sales360`.

 2. **Headers:**